 - Looking for Reasons to Drink – You look for opportunities to encourage drinking by others to justify your drinking.

 In addition to these warning signs, those suffering from alcoholism and AUD can exhibit behavioral and emotional problems.
 For example, people with alcohol dependence or AUD will anger quickly, become highly defensive, or even violent when questioned about their drinking.

 Alcohol Use Disorder Detox and Rehab in Atlanta

 Now that you know more about alcoholism and alcohol use disorder, you can answer the question, “Am I an alcoholic?”
-If you believe you are or feel like you are on the path to developing alcohol dependence and addiction, you can get the help you need at Buckhead Behavioral Health in Atlanta.
+If you believe you are or feel like you are on the path to developing alcohol dependence and addiction, you can get the help you need at our alcohol rehab in Atlanta.

 We offer personalized alcoholism and alcohol use disorder detox and rehab treatment programs for teens, young adults, and adults of all ages.
 For further information about our treatment programs or to start treatment, please feel free to contact us by calling 908-489-5564 today!